 And if you like science, one thing you'll find is that Mancos has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Mancos is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mancos does not have a public transit system used by locals to get to and from work.

 The per capita income in Mancos in 2022 was $34,914, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $139,656 for a family of four.
 However, Mancos contains both very wealthy and poor people as well.